zachMahan64/bear16/README.md

         - The immediate flags can be 00, 01, 10, and 11
         - Bit 15 (MSB) indicates that source_one is an immediate; bit 14 indicates the same for source_two.
         - This can be specified manually in text by `{op}{imm_suffix}` where the suffix can either be absent (00), i1 (10), i2 (01), or i (11).
         - The immediate system allows for full 16-bit immediate inlining which makes code much more concise, at the cost of each instruction being wide (8 bytes!).
-I will discuss this design decision more in the reflection section.
   - Example Instruction:
     - `add t0, t1, 2`
     - Explanation: This instruction adds the value stored in register t1 (temporary/volatile 1) and stores the result into t0.
 Notice how the source_two field contains the immediate value 2.
 So this instruction really should be: `addi2 t0, t1, 2`.
 Thankfully, the assembler recognizes this necessity and resolves all inlined immediates.
 Manual suffixing (`i1`, `i2`, `i`) is entirely optional and generally discouraged.